-Be warned that the October 2024 Budget was not particularly kind to employers, with the cost of employer NICs going up substantially from 6 April 2025, combined with inflation-busting increases to the national living/minimum wage.
-Also, the starting annual threshold for employer NICs will come down from £9,100 to £5,000.
+Be warned that recent employment changes have not been particularly kind to employers, with the cost of employer NICs going up substantially from 6 April 2025, combined with inflation-busting increases to the national living/minimum wage.
+Also, the starting annual threshold for employer NICs has come down from £9,100 to £5,000.